d-fine/DatalandMCP/README.md

 - Create a personal account on https://dataland.com and https://test.dataland.com

 ## Installation
-Clone this repository to a designated folder via `git clone`
+Clone this repository to a designated folder via `git clone`.

 ### Dataland Client
 - Create a `.env` file at the project root based on the `.env_dummy` file.
 Set Variable `DATALAND_MCP_ROOT_DIR` to the repository root on your machine and `DATALAND_API_KEY` with your API KEY that you can create as described [here](https://github.com/d-fine/Dataland/wiki/Use-the-API).